Friend from Peniche: History

-The expression originated in the context of the succession crisis of 1580, when Philip II of Spain obtained the Portuguese crown to the detriment of António, Prior of Crato.
+The expression originated in the context of the Drake-Norris Expedition, also known as the Counter Armada, English Armada, or the Portugal Expedition.

 On 26 May 1589, a force of 6500 English soldiers landed on Consolação beach, near Peniche, under the command of Robert Devereux.
 He was part of a military expedition of 140 ships and 27,600 men (or 20,000 men and 170 ships) under the command of Francis Drake and Admiral John Norris, with orders from Elizabeth I to put King António back on the throne of Portugal and restore Portuguese sovereignty.
 Simultaneously with the legitimacy of respecting the Anglo-Portuguese Alliance, Isabel I wanted to hinder Spanish efforts to rebuild their naval power after the defeat of the Spanish Armada, and prevent a new attempt by Spain to invade England.

 An Amigo de Peniche, a traditional pastel from Peniche, whose name was inspired by this idiomatic expression.

 The military action began successfully: the Peniche Fortress fell to Essex's men and the Portuguese garrison, under Spanish command, did not put up much resistance.
 While the troops that landed headed overland to Lisbon, the rest of the fleet, under the command of Francis Drake, headed for Cascais.
 The objectives of the invasion were to surround Lisbon by land and sea, and to occupy the Azores in order to cut off the Spanish silver route.

 The word got around among the Portuguese: "Here come our friends, who have landed in Peniche...", but on the way to Lisbon the English forces earned Portuguese distrust by sacking Atouguia da Baleia, Lourinhã, Torres Vedras and Loures.

 At the gates of the capital, the land forces were initially stationed at Monte Olivete (now the freguesia of São Mamede) but moved on to Boa Vista, Bairro Alto and then Esperança, when D. Gabriel Niño opened fire with the cannons of the Castle of São Jorge.
 The artillery promised by Isabel I to King António had not traveled on the expedition, which limited the British's ability to respond.